James4Ever0/notes/ShapeShifters.md

 simply do not take offer with some serious math. if really want to challenge yourself, go ahead and try, but do not even make a move to place the bid. you know you are sick of deadlines.

-this shit is over but we still have the code and the pdf. still recoverable.
+this shit is over but we still have the code and the pdf. still recoverable. it is about mmp/pbrt_v3 and the displacement map on a damn sphere.